serbanradulescu/Serban_Portofolio/README.md

 ## SQL
 ### Project 5: Create and maintain a database for agriculture products, processes and crops (SQLite) [private repository]

-* create a relational database that would correspond to company's needs
+* create a relational database that would correspond to present and future needs
 * import and adapt the data from currently in use data formats (csv, json) while setting the right foreign keys
 * implement the database in production (Rshiny app) without disturbing the current functionalities of the product